Setting high standards within a marriage...

 I will say that's why I love some of the books and thoughts we've discussed on here.
 I know I'm naturally kinda selfish, but society will make you get over that, if you're a girl that is.
 But yeah, I'm not interested in playing the martyr.
 So my husband can enjoy a carefree life while I, what, watch from the kitchen?
 No thanks.

 I've admittedly been avoiding this thread for the longest, fearing it was the typical restrictive, reductive, aesthetic-centered male appeasement rhetoric that often surrounds these "ideal femininity" discussions.
-I'm so glad I finally decided to :peek: in here. :up:
+I'm so glad I finally decided to :peek2: in here. :up:

 It's nice not to be persecuted for wanting more from my relationships with men--romantic, familial, or otherwise--than I was taught.
 I'm not married, but so much of this describes my daddy (not to mention brother) issues to a T--issues other women have dismissed and invalidated because, from their limited perspectives, he's "good" (read: moneyed and physically present) and thus above reproach.
 We really do tend to protect and defend men's misgivings to our own detriment.